 Genetic analysis

+When the genes are combined during conception (when egg and sperm meet), errors can occur.
+Some of these errors or abnormalities can be significant and result in a fetus that cannot survive.
+As such, genetic errors in the fetus could be the cause of a pregnancy loss, and are more frequent in older women.
 If the testing shows that there was a genetic error or abnormality in the fetus, this means that it might be the cause of this pregnancy loss.
 This may be important information for you, even though it doesn’t tell you if you’re other loss/es happened for the same reason.
 It is also important to know that there are no treatments to improve the chances of a healthy baby in the next pregnancy.

 Genetic testing on both parents (called parental karyotyping) can show a genetic abnormality that does not cause a problem in the parent, but may cause a genetic defect in the fetus.
 The chances of finding a genetic abnormality in the parents is small, and even if an abnormality is found, the chances of a healthy baby are still good.